CBT Treatment for Insomnia

 - “I can’t sleep without a sleeping pill.”

-According to Dr. Yeilding “What we see over time is that such negative thoughts regarding sleep can increase feelings of anxiety, frustration, and stress.
+According to Dr. Greenberger “What we see over time is that such negative thoughts regarding sleep can increase feelings of anxiety, frustration, and stress.
 These thoughts are often times automatic, maladaptive, and make it more difficult to fall asleep.”

 Maladaptive Sleep Behaviors

-Before beginning with specific treatment interventions, Dr. Yeilding first works with a patient to better understand how some of their behaviors may be perpetuating the insomnia.
+Before beginning with specific treatment interventions, Dr. Greenberger first works with a patient to better understand how some of their behaviors may be perpetuating the insomnia.
 For example, in an attempt to cope with short-term insomnia, people may develop sleep habits that ultimately serve to create chronic insomnia.
 Such habits include:

 - Taking naps.